pmem/rpma/THREAD_SAFETY.md

 ## Analysis of Valgrind suppressions

-### Suppressions for libibverbs
+### Suppressions for libibverbs and librdmacm

-The suppressions for libibverbs are described in the [tests/memcheck-libibverbs.supp](tests/memcheck-libibverbs.supp) file.
+The suppressions for libibverbs and librdmacm are described in the [tests/memcheck-libibverbs-librdmacm.supp](tests/memcheck-libibverbs-librdmacm.supp) file.

 ### Suppressions for the drd tool